JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

 > Don't do it.

-Polymorphic serialization is the process of making the model statically represent the different JSON objects in your model.
+Polymorphic serialization is the process of making the model statically represent the different JSON objects.
 To do that in Swift we'll use an enumeration.

 <br/>